This is a comprehensive list of workshops that have been offered, or are currently being offered, by the UNH T2 Center.

-The UNH T2 Center developed the Road Surface Management System to meet the managemt needs of small to mid-sized municipalities.
+The UNH T2 Center developed the Road Surface Management System to meet the management needs of small to mid-sized municipalities.
 This update contains new analytical tools developed to ease maintenance and budget planning.
-With RSMS the local road manager can: inventory their paved and unpaved roads, determine and record surface conditions, consider a number of alternative repairs for each road, apply proven tehniques and management principles, and develop multi-year plans and budgets to maintain and repair local roads.
+With RSMS the local road manager can: inventory their paved roads, determine and record surface conditions, consider a number of alternative repairs for each road, apply proven techniques and management principles, and develop multi-year plans and budgets to maintain and repair local roads.
 A central feature of RSMS is easy data collection and processing.
-To help users apply the management system, UNH T2 Center conducts a thorough, two day workshop.
+To help users apply the management system, UNH T2 Center conducts a thorough, two-day workshop.
 Participants receive the trial version software program and documentation at the end of the workshop.

 Sign Inventory Management Systems - 5 Technical

 Motorists rely on traffic signs to regulate, warn, and guide themselves and others.
 Courts have consistently held governmental entities responsible for adequate placement and maintenance of traffic signs.
 Governmental entities can only delegate the task of traffic sign maintenance to its highway department.
 The entity is ultimately responsible for adequate traffic signs.

 Originally, the UNH T2 Center developed the SIMS Software Program, which has since been upgraded by PWS Solutions: pws-solutions.com.
 Participants will receive a trial version of the software with the registration fee.
 However, fully functioning software can be purchased from PWS Solutions for an additional cost.